Westgarth Forster: Pre-1809

 Turner (1793) reported on a visit to Allenheads where the Westgarth Forsters, father and son, showed him "various plans and sections illustrative of the position and quality of the strata, the course of the veins, and the various mining operations."
 He wrote of Westgarth Forster junior as follows, "I cannot help here congratulating the Society upon the expectation they may reasonably form of much information and entertainment from the communications of this ingenious young man, for whose nomination as an honorary member, we are much obliged to the gentleman who proposed him."
-Turner (1793) apparently saw the draft form of Forster's "nearly finished" section "of the strata which comprises the mining country to the depth of 500 fathoms."
+Turner (1793) saw the draft form of Forster's "nearly finished" section "of the strata which comprises the mining country to the depth of 500 fathoms."
+The section was not published until 1809, however, but now part of a much longer composite general section for the Carboniferous of the Alston Block.

 Wilkinson (1997) was able to fill in many details from the years before 1809, making extensive use of the Blackett Lead Company archives.
 He recorded that Westgarth Forster senior was officially employed at Coalcleugh on 10 June 1771 and that Westgarth Forster junior was born at Coalcleugh.
 In 1775 Westgarth Forster senior was installed at Allenheads, ready for the start of the July–September quarter, at a salary of £60 per annum.